iandraves/Nymbit/README.md

 # Nymbit
-A nimble algorithmic chess engine written in Rust  🦀
+A nimble chess engine written in Rust  🦀